GSA/USSM/_pages/marketplace/fleet.md

                     </h2>
                 </div>

-      Detailed descriptions of each data element used to describe a fleet, a vehicle, a vehicle's fuel consumption, or a portion of a fleet's OMB A-11 fleet budget projections.
+      To drive consistency in vehicle reporting, detailed descriptions of each data element used to describe a fleet, a vehicle, a vehicle's fuel consumption, or a portion of a fleet's OMB A-11 fleet budget projections are managed and published by GSA and the Department of Energy.

-                    <li><a href="https://fastweb.inl.gov/help/index.cfm/resources/vld-reference/section/data-elements-and-rules" title="" target="_blank">Data Elements and Rules</a></li>
+                    <li><a href="https://fastweb.inl.gov/help/index.cfm/resources/vld-reference/section/data-elements-and-rules" title="" target="_blank">Data Elements and Rules Standards</a></li>